Home

 Registration Information

-The workshop is limited to 30 participants at Intermediate (24 Points or higher in the self-rating guide) playing skill level.
+The workshop is limited to approximately 36 participants at Intermediate (24 Points or higher in the self-rating guide) playing skill level.
 Any additional applicants will be placed on a waiting list.
 Acceptance to the workshop is subject to approval by the Directors, Faculty, and Staff.

 Self-Rating Guide: